georgeoshardo/SyMBac/docs/source/cell_growth_simulation.rst

 Bacterial growth simulations
 ============================

+You can download the code blocks on this page as a notebook_.

+.. _notebook: docs_notebooks/run_simulation.ipynb

 SyMBac contains two simulation backends.
 The first one uses the 2D physics library Pymunk_, and is the default simulator working with mother machine images.
 I am also in the process of adding experimental support for the CellModeller_ simulator, which is currently used for the 2D monolayer growth of cells on agar pads.
 In time I hope that CellModeller will entirely replace the Pymunk backend.